qaviton/qaviton/README.rst

 =======

-The first open source project to facilitate a unified testing automation framework for Web, Mobile & IoT with Machine Learning, AI and much more
+The first open source project to facilitate a unified testing automation framework for Web, Mobile & IoT with Machine Learning, AI and much more: https://www.qaviton.com

 Inspired by Appium & Selenium, Qaviton is a play on words for Graviton.
 In theories of quantum gravity, the graviton